DevExpress/dotnet-eud/interface-elements-for-web/articles/card-view/exporting/exporting.md

 # Exporting

-Click a corresponding toolbar item to export card view data.
+Click on a corresponding toolbar item to export the card view data.

 ![EUD_CardView_Exporting](../../../images/card-view-exporting.png)